Complements enterprise IT energy conservation and environmental efforts. |

 |

-By moving to an all DC based data center, reduces issues surrounding real/reactive/apparent power, PFC and PSU efficiencies and mean time. |
+By moving to an all DC based data center, reduces issues surrounding real, reactive and apparent power, PFC and PSU efficiencies plus mean time. |

 |